Top 20 Palm Trees That Can Survive Freezing Weather And Snow

 Paurotis Palm Tree (Acoelorrhaphe wrightii).
 Photo by Flickr.

-It can tolerate low temperatures down to 25°F (-4°C) but is also known to withstand 20°F (-7°C).
-Great for USDA zones 9b-11.
+It can withstand low temperatures down to 25°F (-4°C) and has been known to endure temperatures as low as 20°F (-7°C).
+It’s an ideal addition to USDA zones 9b-11.

 14. Pindo Palm Tree (Butia capitata)